shupx/swarm_sync_sim/README.en.md

-### Contributions
+### Acknowledgement

-This project is developed by Peixuan Shu from December 2023.
+This project is developed and maintained by Dr Peixuan Shu (shupeixuan@qq.com) since December 2023.